 Under the Corporations Act 2001, ASIC has the power to “strike off” a company.
 ASIC is quite active in initiating the deregistration of companies.
 “Strike off” refers to the removal of the company name from the company register, resulting in its dissolution.

-This method is used by ASIC when it believes that a company is not in operation, is not carrying on a business or has ceased to carry on a business or if it has overdue fees or penalties.
+This method is used by ASIC when it believes that a company is not in operation, is not carrying on a business, has ceased to carry on a business or if it has overdue fees or penalties.

-To strike off a company, ASIC sends a letter to the registered office of the company stating that if no reply is received within one month, then a notice will be published in the Commonwealth Government Gazette, with a view to striking the company off the company register.
-If ASIC doesn’t receive a reply then the notice is published in the Gazette, another letter is sent to the company, and then unless it is shown within three months that the company is still in business, ASIC strikes the company off the register.
+To strike off a company, ASIC sends a letter to the registered office of the company stating that if no reply is received within one month, then a notice will be published on the Insolvency Notices Website, with a view to striking the company off the company register.
+If ASIC doesn’t receive a reply when the notice is published on their website, unless it is shown within two months that the company is still in business, ASIC strikes the company off the register.

 Commonly, a company misses the notices from ASIC and is inadvertently struck off the register.